 Will LED Light Make my Crystal Fade?

-Many have asked me if LED lights (like this one below) can harm our crystals b/c many like to display them in this way…
+Many have asked me if LED lights (like this one below) can harm our crystals because many like to display them in this way…

-From the research I’ve done (if you care to GEEK OUT on this stuff too check it out)…at the moment my answer is NO. Since LED lights (a handy low energy bulb that produce small amounts of light) are not UV lights, they should have no effect on the photons (unless you’ve purchased special UV LED’s…they do have those)…so, nope they should not fade your crystals. 🙂
+From the research I’ve done (if you care to GEEK OUT on this stuff too check it out)…at the moment my answer is NO. Since LED lights (a handy low energy bulb that produces small amounts of light) are not UV lights, they should have no effect on the photons (unless you’ve purchased special UV LED’s …they do have those)…so, nope they should not fade your crystals. 🙂